-The project is co-led by Prof Majid Bahrami, Canada Research Chair in Alternative Energy Conversion Systems, and Dr Zafar Adeel, Executive Director of Pacific Water Research Centre.
+The project - successfully completed in December 2021 - was co-led by Prof Majid Bahrami, Canada Research Chair in Alternative Energy Conversion Systems, and Dr Zafar Adeel, Executive Director of Pacific Water Research Centre.

-The global impact of this program will be two-fold.
-Not only will the research provide sustainable solutions for millions of people worldwide, but the partnership will help build research capacity in the selected low- and middle-income countries.
+The global impact of this program has been two-fold.
+Not only did the research provide sustainable solutions for millions of people worldwide, but the partnership helped build research capacity in selected low- and middle-income countries.

-The four-year program would support twelve (12) doctoral students and four (4) postdoctoral fellows recruited from lower- and middle-income countries to complete research-based projects in the School of Mechatronic Systems Engineering (MSE) and the School of Resource and Environmental Management (REM) at Simon Fraser University (SFU) with research placement partners.
+The four-year program supported doctoral students and postdoctoral fellows recruited from lower- and middle-income countries to complete research-based projects in the School of Mechatronic Systems Engineering (MSE) and the School of Resource and Environmental Management (REM) at Simon Fraser University (SFU) with research placement partners.

-Development of sustainable technology, leadership, and community are the focus of this collaborative, interdisciplinary project.
-It is comprised of training activities and research that will
+Development of sustainable technology, leadership, and community were the focus of this collaborative, interdisciplinary project.
+It comprised training activities and research that:

-- enhance the knowledge and leadership skills of selected QES-AS scholars
+- enhanced the knowledge and leadership skills of selected QES-AS scholars

-develop an array of innovative, clean technologies that utilize solar-thermal energy or waste-heat to:
+developed an array of innovative, clean technologies that utilized solar-thermal energy or waste-heat to:

 a) produce potable water,